devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/api-contract.md

 ## Base path

-All new endpoints use `/api/v1/snapshots`.
+Snapshot endpoints use `/api/v1/snapshots`.
 They are separate from the legacy `/api/save` and `/api/getOwnedData` routes.
+Health endpoints use `/health`.

 The examples use `https://structs.sh` as the public origin.
 The server should derive the actual origin from trusted configuration, not from an arbitrary request header.